 The Women’s Council supports two regional training courses.
 One uses English medium, is of three months duration and is organised in Mumbai by ADAPT*.
 The other is a Pan Arab course, in Arabic, organised by the SETI* Centre in different Middle Eastern countries and lasting one month.
 Both courses have a strong practical element and aim to advance the training of leaders, planners, trainers and workers from community disability programmes.
 A further aim is to promote the inclusion of disabled children and their families in mainstream education and all other opportunities available in their communities.

-The Women’s Council provides extra help in the form of scholarships to cover the residential costs and contributions towards the fares of eligible women who would not otherwise be able to participate.
+The Women’s Council funds the training element and provides extra help in the form of scholarships to cover the residential costs and contributions towards the fares of eligible women who would not otherwise be able to participate.
 It is known that while women play a key and sustained role in development, they often have difficulty in finding funding to attend courses.